Revature-Leafbound/Leafbound-API/STARTUP.md

 10. Once complete, open the project in your desired IDE.
 We now have to set up the system environment variables in order to connect to a database.

-## Set system environment variables – go into depth here with steps
+## 2. Set system environment variables

 1. To create or modify environment variables on Windows 10: